Central Italy: Culture

 The regions of central Italy were exposed to different historical influences because of the peoples that settled there, such as the Celts, the Etruscans, the North Picenes, the South Picene, the Umbri, the Latins, the Romans, the Byzantines, and the Lombards.
 Some of its woodlands and mountains are preserved in several National Parks; a major example is the Abruzzo, Lazio and Molise National Park, located in Abruzzo, with smaller parts in Lazio and Molise.
 It is the oldest in the Apennine Mountains and the second-oldest in Italy, with an important role in the preservation of endemic species such as the Italian wolf, Abruzzo chamois and Marsican brown bear.

 Central Italy has many major tourist attractions, many of which are protected by UNESCO.
-Central Italy is possibly the most visited in Italy and contains many popular attractions as well as sought-after landscapes.
+Central Italy is possibly the most visited part of Italy and contains many popular attractions as well as sought-after landscapes.
 Rome boasts the remaining wonders of the Roman Empire and some of the world's best-known landmarks, such as the Colosseum.
 Florence, regarded as the birthplace of the Italian Renaissance, is Tuscany's most visited city, and nearby cities like Siena, Pisa, Arezzo, and Lucca also have rich cultural heritage.
 Umbria's population is small but has many important cities such as Perugia and Assisi.
 For similar reasons, Lazio and Tuscany are some of Italy's most visited regions and the main targets for Ecotourism.
 The area is known for its picturesque landscapes and attracts tourists from all over the world, including Italy itself.
 Pristine landscapes serve as one of the primary motivators for tourists to visit central Italy, although there are others, such as a rich history of art.

 Roman cuisine comes from the Italian city of Rome.
 It features fresh, seasonal, and simply prepared ingredients from the Roman Campagna.
 Then include peas, globe artichokes and fava beans, shellfish, milk-fed lamb and goat, and cheeses such as pecorino romano and ricotta.
 Olive oil is used mostly to dress raw vegetables, and strutto (pork lard) and fat from prosciutto are preferred for frying.
 The most popular sweets in Rome are small individual pastries called pasticcini, gelato and handmade chocolates and candies.
 Special dishes are often reserved for different days of the week; for example, gnocchi is eaten on Thursdays, baccalà (salted cod) on Fridays, and trippa on Saturdays.